-We have audited the financial statements of the County of Chautauqua, New York (the "County") as of and for the year ended December 31, 2022, and have issued our report thereon dated August 17, 2023 (which report includes a reference to other auditors).
+We have audited the financial statements of the County of Chautauqua, New York (the "County") as of and for the year ended December 31, 2023, and have issued our report thereon dated August 12, 2024 (which report includes an emphasis of matter paragraph regarding the implementation of Governmental Accounting Standard Board ("GASB") Statement No. 96 and a reference to other auditors).
 Professional standards required that we advise you of the following matters relating to our audit.